JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 	ankle_right     = skeleton.SkeletonPositions[18]
 	foot_right      = skeleton.SkeletonPositions[19]

 	## Examples of movement you can handle by comparing the position of different part of the participants body

-	# If the participant has the right hand higher (the vertical axis of the Kinect, so the 'y' part) than the shoulder, it ocnsider that the participant rise the right hand
+	# If the participant has the right hand higher (the vertical axis of the Kinect, so the 'y' part) than the shoulder,
+	# it consider that the participant rise the right hand
 	if hand_right.y > shoulder_right.y :
 		# Set the time of the movement, by substracting the actual time to the starting time
 		var.mvt_time = self.experiment.time() - start_time